jmagman/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

 }
 ```

 Some apps may have required pre-warming a Flutter experience.
 It is now recommended that all add-to-app use-cases pre-warm Flutter experiences to achieve optimal visual performance when initially rendering a Flutter UI.
-Please refer to the [Flutter guide for pre-warming a FlutterEngine]() (TODO: mattcarroll) to update your code for pre-warming Flutter.
+Please refer to the [Use a cached FlutterEngine](https://docs.flutter.dev/development/add-to-app/android/add-flutter-screen#step-3-optional-use-a-cached-flutterengine) to update your code for pre-warming Flutter.

 Your `FlutterActivity` subclass is now up to date with the new, stable Android embedding.